Measure twice, cut once. So the saying goes. Before you start creating your fundraising plan, start with measuring! Or, let Givelify do it for you!

-Charity:Water, an NGO that builds clean wells for developing countries, calls their donors “The Spring.”
-Thistle Farms, an organization based in Nashville, TN calls their supporters “Thistle Farmers.”
+Charity:Water, an NGO that builds clean wells for developing countries, calls its donors “The Spring.”
+Thistle Farms, an organization based in Nashville, Tennessee, calls its supporters “Thistle Farmers.”
 The more intimate the name, the more your donors will feel validated in their consistency.

 2. Occasional Donors

 Donors who don’t have a regular giving pattern but do give occasionally.

 Celebrate, don’t minimize, the occasional giver.
 Some of us in the world are not planners; I am not one of them.
 However, knowing that they have the same joy in giving that the consistent givers do, they are motivated more by the direct impact of giving.

 They want to see their dollars in action.
 Their gifts are making a difference and they want to feel that emotional connection when giving.
 They respond to reminders to give because they know they need a little help.

 Recurring giving options can either assist them in their efforts to be generous or can make them feel trapped and disconnected from the cause.
 Nudge them toward joining the club or rope them into a one-time volunteer opportunity to give them a sense of belonging and ownership.

 Pay attention to what these impulsive givers respond to and do more of it!